 A Week In Puglia - Part I

-To those who have requested travel tips on Puglia, thank you for inspiring me to write and for your patience while I combed over my notes and hundreds of photos.
-A month of travel translated into heaps of work, not only with Designs by Alina but with our three children, two of whom we just settled into their new lives Back East.
+To those who have requested travel tips on Puglia, thank you for inspiring me to write and for your patience as I combed over my notes and hundreds of photos.
+A month of travel translated into heaps of work, not only with Designs by Alina but with our three children, two of whom we just settled into their new lives back East.
 Because there is far more information than I envisioned, I have divided this post into two parts.

 Part I